List of Marilyn Manson band members: 2008–2017

-2017–present
+2017–2023

 Heaven Upside Down was released in 2017 and once again did not feature Twiggy Ramirez, after he decided that Bates's initial demo bass recordings were of sufficient quality for the album.
 In October 2017, between legs of the Heaven Upside Down Tour, Ramirez was fired from the band after becoming the subject of a sexual assault allegation from Jack Off Jill singer Jessicka Addams.
 He was replaced by Juan Alderete.
 After the conclusion of Twins of Evil: The Second Coming Tour at the end of 2018, Manson and Bates stopped working together.
 Sharone also left in March 2019 to work on other projects.
 He was replaced by Brandon Pertzborn in June, prior to the start of the Twins of Evil: Hell Never Dies Tour.
 In November 2021, former band member Tim Skold announced that he was once again working on material with Marilyn Manson.

+2024–present

 In 2024, Sharone and Bates returned alongside guitarist Reba Meyers (Code Orange) and bassist Piggy D. (Rob Zombie).
+Bates amicably departed the band in January 2026.
+Tim Skold returned to the band the following year on bass, with Piggy D. and Nick Annis taking over on guitars from Meyers.